 How much do you know about weather and climate?
-Challenge yourself to our true or false quiz and learn some amazing facts along the way.
+Challenge yourself to our quiz.

 Web quests are interactive online activities that are linked with Key Stages (KS) in the school curriculum.

 Lightning is a large electrical spark caused by electrons moving from one place to another.
-Thunder is the sharp or rumbling sound that accompanies lightning.
-It is caused by the intense heating and expansion of the air along the path of the lightning.
+Thunder is the sharp or rumbling sound that accompanies it.

 Join the Weather Club